For those of us who suffer from Arthritis or Raynaud’s disease being cold in winter brings along a whole new set of problems and pain and suffering.

 - Includes easy fuel fill technology

-- Improved fuel fill cup helps reduce spills with correct amount
+- Improved fuel fill cup helps reduce spills with the correct amount

 - Perfect for all cold weather activities